GGC-DSA/extremeweather/README.md

 Hypothesis 4: Evening time (hottest part of the day) are when the higher F-Scale tornados happen more frequently

-Hypothesis 5: Tornados are lasting longer and traveling farther distances

 ### Technologies
 * Python programming language